There are many ways to make money outside of your regular job. One of the easiest ways is to download an app.

 Consider making room for side gig apps that helps you get paid for short tasks quickly.

-If you have a vehicle, there are a few side gig apps you can do during your spare time.
+If you have a vehicle, there are a few side gig apps you can use to earn money during your spare time.

 These apps often involve delivering restaurant meals or running shopping errands.
 You won’t really be working from home, but you can set your own schedule and the work is easy.